marcus67/little_brother/README.md

 `LittleBrother` is a simple parental control application monitoring specific processes (read "games") on Linux hosts to monitor and limit the play time of (young) children.
-It is designed as a client server application running on several hosts and combining playtimes spent across these hosts but it also works on a standalone host.
+It is designed as a client server application running on several hosts and combining playing time spent across these hosts but it also works on a standalone host.

 When the application determines that a user has exceeded her play time it will terminate the configured process.
 Usually, the user will get several spoken warnings before she is actually kicked out so that she